CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/NetQ-Appliance-Setup-sngl-cld.md

 Now that the appliance is up and running, verify that the software is available and the appliance is ready for installation.

-1. Verify that the required packages are present and of the correct release, version {{<version>}}.
+1. Verify that the required packages are present and reflect the most current version.

     {{<netq-install/verify-pkgs version="4.2" platform="appliance">}}

-2. Verify the installation images are present and of the correct release, version {{<version>}}.
+2. Verify the installation images are present and reflect the most current version.

     {{<netq-install/verify-image deployment="cloud" version="4.2">}}

 3. Verify the appliance is ready for installation.
-Fix any errors indicated before installing the NetQ software.
+Fix any errors before installing the NetQ software.

     {{<netq-install/verify-cmd deployment="cloud">}}

-4. The final step is to install and activate the NetQ software using the the CLI:
+4. Install and activate the NetQ software using the the CLI:

 {{<netq-install/install-with-cli version="4.3" deployment="cloud-single">}}